dmhuebner/dev-cli/README.md

 You can add an underscore_case permutation of **{%firstModel%}** within the template project like this: **{%firstModel[underscoreCase]%}** which would result in a value of 'foo_bar'.

+**lowerCase**

+You can add a lowercase permutation of **{%firstModel%}** within the template project like this: **{%firstModel[lowerCase]%}** which would result in a value of 'foobar'.

+**upperCase**

+You can add an UPPERCASE permutation of **{%firstModel%}** within the template project like this: **{%firstModel[upperCase]%}** which would result in a value of 'FOOBAR'.

-##### New Template Projects must be added to the "templates" directory within the dev-cli project.
+##### If you have not configured the generate command to use your own custom templates directory, New Template Projects must be added to the "templates" directory within the dev-cli project.
+Otherwise, they should be added to your own custom generatable templates directory.

-##### New Template Projects meta-data must be added to the seedProjectsDirectory.json file in the "templates" directory.
+##### New Template Projects' meta-data (name, description, custom variables, etc.) must be added to the seedProjectsDirectory.json file in the "templates" directory (either internal or custom depending on how the generate command is configured).

 #### *Functionality to automatically add new Template Projects coming soon!